-The South Rim of the Grand Canyon is Open Year Round
+The South Rim is Open Year-Round

 You'll find plenty of activities to keep you entertained on the South Rim during winter.
 Ranger-led walks and evening programs are held daily and vary from an insider's look at the historic Kolb Brothers Studio (reservations needed) to a 45-minute stroll along the rim discussing the canyon's dramatic geologic past.
 Artists in residence spend three weeks in the park at different times during the year and offer public programs as part of the conditions of their stay.

 Of course, for most people, the allure of our national parks is spending time outside.
 Winter on the South Rim, while capricious at times, can be a perfect for exploring the natural world.
 Watch the weather.
 Storms roll through making conditions icy and dangerous, but they tend to pass quickly leaving you with clear, crisp days full of sunshine.
 Gone is the Los Angeles smog that often mars the summer panoramas.
 Your views will stretch away for miles and miles, each cliff, rock and tree etched with precision and clarity against the vivid blue sky.
 You may be lucky enough to be in the park after a snowstorm when the landscape is transformed by an icing of white to contrast against the pinks, reds and greens of the canyon's normal palette.